Alexander Dennis Enviro500 MMC: United States

 Enviro500 MMCs produced in the United States are made under the title of 'USA Standard' instead of MMC.
 Production of these models has taken place since September 2014 in a newly opened facility originally owned by Ameritrans Bus, Inc. in Nappanee, Indiana.
 By December 2016, Alexander Dennis took over all manufacturing operations within the facility and added a second body assembly line to increase production.
+A second factory owned and operated by Alexander Dennis was opened in North Las Vegas, Nevada to assemble Enviro500 MMCs in August 2025.

 As for operators, Community Transit in Snohomish County, Washington currently has a fleet of 62 Enviro500 coaches, including 39 Enviro500 'USA Standard' coaches.
 After its initial order of 23 Enviro500 coaches proved to be well suited for the agencies commuter routes with direct peak-hour service to Downtown Seattle, the agency placed orders for 17 more Enviro500 'USA Standard' coaches in 2013, 5 more in 2014, and 17 more in 2016.

 At the same time as Community Transit placed its order, neighboring agency Sound Transit, the regional operator in Seattle, also ordered five Enviro500 'USA Standard' coaches.
 The agency used the coaches to test their suitability for use Sound Transit Express routes.
 After proving to be successful, Sound Transit placed an order for an additional 32 Enviro500 'USA Standard' coaches in 2016 which would replace 32 articulated buses loaned from Sound Transit to Community Transit.
 Another order for 13 buses followed in 2018.
 The Enviro500s were first introduced on commuter routes between Snohomish County and Seattle, and later expanded service to Bellevue.
 All are operated by Community Transit.

 Kitsap Transit has ordered 11 Enviro500 'USA Standard' coaches to provide higher-capacity on its busiest ferry feeder services after demonstrations in 2013 and 2015.

 After a successful pilot in 2015, AC Transit awarded a contract to Alexander Dennis for 10 double-deck buses in 2016; the contract includes options for an additional 19 buses, divided as 10 buses for AC Transit, 3 buses for Unitrans, and 6 buses for WestCAT.
 Transbay service using Enviro500s began in December 2018.

+Spokane Transit started taking delivery of an order of 7 buses in 2025, to be used for regional routes from downtown Spokane to Eastern Washington University in Cheney, Washington.

 Foothill Transit ordered 2 Enviro500EV variants with an all-electric drivetrain supplied by Proterra, expected to enter service in 2019.
 These buses were delivered on 20 January 2021, prior to the formal launch of the Enviro500EV by Alexander Dennis.

+RTC Transit took delivery of ten Enviro500 MMCs for use on 'The Deuce', serving the Las Vegas metropolitan area and running along the Las Vegas Strip, in August 2025.